Kanyi254/Expanding-Into-Airlines-Project/README.md

 ## BUSINESS UNDERSTANDING
 1. Is their really any safe plane?
 2. Will this actually work?
+3. what caused the planes to crash?
+4. Are the crafts the problem?

 ## DATA UNDERSTANDING AND ANALYSIS